HPCI-Lab/yProvStore/README.md

 **Prepare the CLI before its usage:**

-In general, remember to always run `source prepare_cli.sh` before using the CLI to ensure that the environment is set up correctly.
+In general, remember to always run `source prepare_cli.sh` (or `call prepare_cli.bat` on Windows) before using the CLI to ensure that the environment is set up correctly.
 This should be done not only when you first install the CLI, but also whenever you open a new terminal session where you want to use the CLI.